codescrum/bitmask-set-jsbi-js/README.md

 # Basic operation

-Given an existing array of predefined values which we call the `field`, it converts any other array consisting of a subset of such values into a `bitmask` with every bit corresponding to whether the value is present or not in the `field`.
+Given an existing array of predefined values which we call the `set`, it converts any other array consisting of a subset of such values into a `bitmask` with every bit corresponding to whether the value is present or not in the `set`.

 Once you have one or more arrays represented in this way, you can operate with the bitmasks to perform quick comparisons of whether sets of elements match or not (using bitwise AND/OR/XOR, etc.).